About our staff

 Affiliated research centres

-During the past six years I worked in archives spanning three countries and seven cities: Istanbul, Bursa, Cambridge, London, Mumbai, Delhi and Kolkata.
+During the past eight years I worked in archives spanning three countries and seven cities: Istanbul, Bursa, Cambridge, London, Mumbai, Delhi, and Kolkata.
 I have presented elements of my work at workshops and conferences in the UK, the Netherlands, France, Turkey, India, and the US.
-I provided supervisions and taught classes in global and world history, on various topics from the Indian Rebellion to the Middle East economy in the nineteenth century.
+I provided supervisions and taught classes in global, gender, and labour history, on various topics from the Indian Rebellion to Ottoman craftswomen in the nineteenth century.

 Co-founder of Colonial Ports and Global History (CPAGH)